Te Urewera

-Te Urewera is an area of mostly forested, sparsely populated rugged hill country in the North Island of New Zealand, a large part of which is within a protected area designated in 2014, that was formerly Te Urewera National Park.
+Te Urewera is an area of mostly forested, sparsely populated rugged hill country in the North Island of New Zealand, located inland between the Bay of Plenty and Hawke Bay.
 Te Urewera is the rohe (historical home) of Tūhoe, a Māori iwi (tribe) known for its stance on Māori sovereignty.

+In 1954, a large area of Te Urewera was designated Te Urewera National Park by the New Zealand Government.
+In 2014 after a Waitangi Tribunal settlement with Tūhoe, the national park was disestablished and the former area was given environmental personhood.
+This area is now managed by Te Urewera Board, a body composed of both members who represent Tūhoe and the New Zealand Government.

+Outside of the protected area, Te Urewera includes land administered as Whirinaki Te Pua-a-Tāne Conservation Park, Onekawa Te Mawhai Regional Park, customary private land owned by Tūhoe, the settlements of Ruatoki North, Waimana, Tāneatua, and privately owned land.

 Geography

-The extent of Te Urewera is not formally defined.
+The extent of Te Urewera is not formally defined, but is shown by Te Urewera Board as extending from the shores of the Ōhiwa Harbour of the Bay of Plenty to south of Lake Waikaremoana, and includes the Huiarau Range and Ikawhenua Range.
 According to An Encyclopaedia of New Zealand (1966), "The Urewera Country originally included all lands east of the Rangitaiki River and west of a line along the lower Waimana River and the upper reaches of the Waioeka River.
 Its southern boundary was marked by Maungataniwha Mountain, the Waiau River, and Lake Waikaremoana."
-Much of it is mountainous country, covered with native forest, and it includes the Huiarau, Ikawhenua, and Maungapohatu ranges.
-There are a few flat mountain valleys, chiefly the Ahikereru valley, where the settlements of Minginui and Te Whaiti are, and the Ruatāhuna valley.
+Much of it is mountainous country, covered with native forest, and it includes the Huiarau, Ikawhenua, and Maungapōhatu ranges.
+There are a few flat mountain valleys, chiefly the Ahikereru valley, where the settlements of Minginui and Te Whāiti are, and the Ruatāhuna valley.
 In the north, towards Whakatāne and the coast, are lowland areas, where the settlements of Tāneatua, Ruatoki and Waimana are located.
 Lake Waikaremoana and Lake Waikareiti are in the south-eastern part.